bricoletc/delfies/paper/paper.md

 `delfies` was developed when studying PDE in nematodes, and presents several new features compared to MILTEL.
 Both tools output the locations of breakpoints in standard bioinformatics formats: MILTEL in a GFF3-formatted file, `delfies` in a BED-formatted file.
-While MILTEL expresses breakpoints in isolation, `delfies` can merge multiple breakpoints occurring in close proximity in a user-configurable way.
-This allows for more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @GonzalezdelaRosa2020; @Dockendorff2022; @Rey2023;
+While MILTEL expresses each putative breakpoint in isolation, `delfies` can merge multiple breakpoints occurring in close proximity in a user-configurable way.
+This allows for directly detecting more or less sharply-defined breakpoints, a feature that is known to vary in both ciliates and nematodes [@Betermier2023; @GonzalezdelaRosa2020;
-@Estrem2023]. `delfies` also outputs the strand of breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).
+@Dockendorff2022; @Rey2023; @Estrem2023]. `delfies` also outputs the strand of
+breakpoints in the appropriate BED column, enabling subsequently classifying the genome into 'retained' and 'eliminated' compartments (details in the software repository).

 `delfies` also explicitly models and outputs two types of breakpoints: in the first, the assembled genome is 'complete' and reads from the 'reduced' genome